profweston/Crime_Time_Final_Project/README.md

 ## Questions

-1. Can a machine learning model be sued to predict arrest rate based on location, time and type of crime committed?
+1. Can a machine learning model be used to predict arrest rate based on location, time and type of crime committed?
-2.
+2. What are the most common crimes committed in Chicago?
+3. How does crime differ by districts?
+4. What time is more common for crimes to be committed?

 ## Team Members